 State and national parks can have different entry-level requirements for ranger jobs, and these may vary further depending on the type of job you hold and the location of the park.
 With some state ranger jobs, you can begin with only a two year associate’s degree, though some may require a bachelor’s degree.

 National park jobs vary greatly depending on the “grade” of the position you’re seeking.
 The lower-grade jobs, ranging from GS-2 to GS-4, require less education.
 GS-2 jobs can be obtained with only a high school diploma, while levels 3 and 4 require thirty and sixty college credits, respectively.
 The thirty credits needed for a GS-3 job have to include 6 credits of coursework related to the field, while the sixty credits needed for the GS-4 jobs require that 12 credits be specifically related to the field.
 GS-5 jobs will require a bachelor’s degree, and so will GS-6 and GS-7 jobs, but they will also require some graduate work.
 Generally, the higher the GS level, the higher the pay, but the higher level jobs are also more demanding.

 Subjects Park Rangers May Study

 Whether you are studying for an associate’s, bachelor’s, or graduate degree, there are various types of courses and subjects you may take to prepare to be a ranger.
+If you want to hit the ground running you might consider one of these accelerated online associate’s degrees.
 Ranger jobs can involve all kinds of things, from research and data collection to law enforcement, public speaking, and protecting people and property.
 As a ranger, you might be called upon to give tours to the public when they visit your park, to manage a campground, or to educate other rangers about the natural history of a given area.
 Depending on the area where you work, you might need to be able to operate specific kinds of equipment, such as snowmobiles or boats.